THE NEW YORK TIMES

 burdensome regulation that Vietnam says is unnecessary for catfish.

-A Government Accountability Office
+A Government Accountability Office report

 in May 2012 called imported catfish a low-risk food and said an